-Another example would be research for technical feasibility.
+Another example would be research for technical feasibility and/or security concerns.
 Sometimes we are asked to add a process or service but after initial research, it is decided that based on security considerations or basic compatibility with existing infrastructure, the project scope must be changed significantly, or, in rare cases, abandoned altogether.
 An Approval for Research in this case would involve technical analysis and brainstorming to determine feasibility and an appropriate approach to be used in the formal design stage.

 Another aspect of the Research process is often estimating the cost of the development effort.
 This can include codevelopment costs from third-party partner arrangements, the purchase of special software or hardware tools, an estimate of the number of anticipated development hours, potential hiring of external contract developers, and the like.
-As with the preliminary design work, the results of this research would be used to make the final go-or-no-go decision.
+The project might also need to budget for the time and expense of an additional third-party external security review with penetration test.
+As with the preliminary design work, the results of this research would be used to make the final go-orno-go decision.